vdclab/gene_presence_abscence/Readme.md

 ### Rule 1 : fetch_fasta_from_seed

-Rule description
+Rule description:
-: Fetch the fasta of the seed from the seed table.
+- Fetch the fasta of the seed from the seed table.
 Then they are writen in the output file.

 ```
 · input file: